 The Wonderful Ice Cream Suit (1998)

-Recommended to me by the Jungian coterie I visited in December 2007, this film is funny, quirky, and very much about the persona.
-In East L.A., con-man Gomez convinces four strangers to pool their money to buy a luminescent vanilla ice-cream-colored suit he has fallen in love with.
-He intends to split for El Paso, well-dressed.
-The first night, each gets the suit for an hour, and each is transformed: Dominguez with his guitar and voice charms women who dance in a parade through the plaza; Martinez’s shine gets his lovely neighbor’s attention; street poet Villanazul captures a crowd with his political and economic vision for the east side.
-The suit makes Gomez a better man, so he may not bolt; but then, what do they do with the last partner, the filthy ¡Vamanos!, whose juicy, taco-eating, wine-drinking habits could ruin the suit?
+This film is funny, quirky, family-friendly, and very much about the persona.
+In East L.A., con man Gomez convinces four strangers to pool their money to buy a luminescent vanilla ice-cream-colored he has fallen in love with.
+If his plan is successful, he’ll split for El Paso, Texas well-dressed.
+The first night after the group pools their money, each wears the suit for an hour.
+Each is transformed: Dominguez with his guitar and voice charms women who dance in a parade through the plaza; Martinez’s shine gets his lovely neighbor’s attention; street poet Villanazul captures a crowd with his political and economic vision for the city’s east side.
+The suit also makes Gomez a better man, so he may not bolt–but then, what do they do with the last partner, the filthy ¡Vamanos!, whose juicy, taco-eating, wine-drinking habits could ruin the suit?